Andy Blunden 2018

-Chomsky’s supposed Language Acquisition Device is another unobservable, hypothetical neurological formation which appears to be the product not of biological evolution but of a miracle – it suddenly appeared in one individual who fortunately discovered her or his newfound capacity for language (despite having no-one to talk to or a vocal apparatus to talk with even if they wanted to, or a vocabulary or syntax prior to having any use for them all) and the given individual somehow turns this gift to such evolutionary advantage as to ensure that their descendants take exclusive control of the human genome.
+Chomsky’s supposed Language Acquisition Device is another unobservable, hypothetical neurological formation which appears to be the product not of biological evolution but of a miracle - it suddenly appeared in one individual who fortunately discovered her or his newfound capacity for language (despite having no-one to talk to or a vocal apparatus to talk with even if they wanted to, or a vocabulary or syntax prior to having any use for them) and the given individual somehow turns this gift to such evolutionary advantage as to ensure that their descendants take exclusive control of the human genome.

 Writing is a completely different kettle of fish as compared to speech and gesture.
 The ability to read and write is a cultural achievement which even today is far from universally accomplished and there is no drive to learn to write apart from culturally imparted motivations.
-Self-evidently, the modern human type always had the psychological and anatomical capacities to form hieroglyphics, letters or characters, but for hundreds of thousands of years they did not do so.
+Self-evidently, the modern human type has always had the psychological and anatomical capacities to form hieroglyphics, letters or characters, but for hundreds of thousands of years they did not do so.

 Writing was invented independently in Mesopotamia c.
 3200 BCE, in China c.
 1200 BCE, Phoenicia c.
 1000 BCE and in Mesoamerica c.
 700 BCE, and spread from there to other societies while some communities remain non-literate to this day, despite evidently having the same anatomical and psychological resources as the people in literate societies.